sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 Describes the dimensions/measures/attributes used in the message as well as the levels (`dataSet`, `dimensionGroup`, `series`, `observations`) at which these dimensions/measures/attributes are presented.

 * dataSet - *Array* *optional*. *DataSet* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (only dimensions or attributes) are presented at the `dataSet` level.
-It is highly recommended to present all dimensions and attributes at the `dataSet` level for which the message contains only 1 single value.
+It is recommended, when technically feasible, to present all dimensions and attributes at the `dataSet` level for which the message contains only 1 single value, e.g. dimensions with single selections in the query filter and attributes that do not very with any of the dimensions.
 * dimensionGroup - *Array* *optional*. *DimensionGroup* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (only attributes) are presented at the `dimensionGroup` level.
 * series - *Array* *optional*. *Series* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (only dimensions or attributes) are presented at the `series` level.
 * observation - *Array* *optional*. *Observation* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (dimensions, measures or attributes) are presented at the `observation` level.
 When using the SDMX API, then the dimension(s) specified in the parameter "dimensionAtObservation" would be presented at `observation` level.
 If "dimensionAtObservation=AllDimensions" then all dimensions, except those with only one value possibly presented at the `dataSet` level, would be presented at `observation` level.
 Measures must always be presented at observation level.